ksu-is/Discord-Study-Bot/README.md

 $resources - Sends helpful links to direct you to commonly used resources

-$formula - Sends you a picture of your choice with formulas
+$formula(1) - Sends you a picture of your choice with formulas

+$links - Sends you links you may visit frequently

 $add - Adds numbers seperated by spaces